-- 2 handfulscherry tomatoes, halved and deseeded
+- 2 handfuls cherry tomatoes, halved and deseeded

-- 4eggs, beaten
+- 4 eggs, beaten

-- Salt and pepper
+- salt and pepper

-- Pour in the egg and stir gently for 1 - 2 minutes depending on how you like your eggs scrambled.
+- Once the onions and tomatoes have softened, add the cooked tortillas back into the pan.
+Pour in 4 beaten eggs and stir gently for a few minutes depending on how you like your eggs scrambled.

 - Season to taste then turn out onto warmed plates and garnish with sliced green spring onions and sliced or cubed avocado if using.